ithasnext/sub-goal-progress-bar/README.md

 Now under Settings the fields should be different.

-To change the progress of the goal bar expand 'Set Progress Goal' near the bottom of the section, enter a value, and click 'Set Goal'.
+To change the progress of the goal bar expand 'Set Goal Progress' near the bottom of the section, enter a value, and click 'Set Progress'.
 ![image](https://github.com/ithasnext/sub-goal-progress-bar/assets/1066827/189de1a0-f207-43a8-a9f1-2b8fd17608ef)